zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

   This parameter makes it possible to prevent server certificate validation.

   **Important!** Ensure that this parameter is set to `true` in production environments.
-Setting this parameter to `false` in production environemnts significantly degrades the overall security of the system.
+Setting this parameter to `false` in production environments significantly degrades the overall security of the system.

 * **protocol**